 The first challenge is finding them.
-In virtually every state, if you want to sue someone you need to “serve" them with a copy of initial papers (typically a “Summons" and a “Complaint").
-That simply means you have to formally give them written notice of your legal claims and spell out the relief you seek.
+In virtually every state, if you want to sue someone you need to serve them with a copy of initial papers, often a Summons and a Complaint.
+That means you have to formally give them written notice of your legal claims and spell out the relief you seek.

 To serve an online seller, you need their contact information.
-Many large, reputable sellers provide their contact information online.
-So serving them may not be hard.
+Many large, reputable sellers provide their contact information online, so serving them may not be difficult.

 Jurisdiction: The Concept

 Once you find the seller, the second challenge is locating a court that has power over them.
-“Jurisdiction" is the term that's used by lawyers to describe the power of a court to decide a dispute.
+Jurisdiction is the term that's used by lawyers to describe the power of a court to decide a dispute.
+There are two types of jurisdiction.

 Subject Matter Jurisdiction

-There are two types of jurisdiction.
 The first is subject matter jurisdiction.
 That essentially means that a court has the power to decide the type of dispute at issue.
-Most state and some federal courts would have subject matter jurisdiction over your breach of contract claim against an online seller.
+Most state and federal courts would have subject matter jurisdiction over your breach of contract claim against an online seller.